cn23070/cn23070.github.io/_posts/2025-05-01-M8-Assignment 3 DRAFT Research Methods and Professional Practice April 2025 B.md

 #### Unit 6

-Unit 6 introduced us to the foundational principles of quantitative methods in data analysis, focusing on how numerical data can be used to extract meaningful insights through descriptive statistics.
+Unit 6 provided a foundation in quantitative data analysis, emphasizing how numerical data can be summarized and interpreted using descriptive statistical techniques to uncover meaningful patterns

 ![Quantitative methods in data analysis](/Modules/8/img/17.png)